megabyte-labs/install.doctor/docs/partials/guide.md

 ## Security Focused

 This software was built in an adversarial environment.
 This led towards a focus on security which is why we employ technologies like [Firejail](https://github.com/netblue30/firejail), [Portmaster](https://safing.io/), [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html), and [Qubes](https://www.qubes-os.org/).
+Whenever possible, Flatpaks are used as the preferred application type.
 This also led to an emphasis on performance.
 When your workstation is possibly compromised or you have a good habit of reformatting your workstation on regular basis then it makes sense to use a provisioning system that can restore the workstation to a similar state quicker.

 ## Cross-Platform